Lemon sugar scones are light and tender, with a delicate and natural lemon flavor. Perfect for nibbling alongside your favorite cup of tea.

 You know, I can understand people thinking they don’t like scones.
 Sometimes they get a bad rep. If you’ve ever had a dry, crumbly commercially made scone you know what I’m talking about.

 However, homemade scones are completely different.
 Done right they are light and tender, slightly crisp around the edges, but moist and flavorful on the inside.
+They are one of my favorites and I even have a Pinterest board dedicated to only scones recipes!

 Did you know that in different parts of the world scone is pronounced differently?
 Some pronounce it scone like rhymes with tone, while others pronounce scone as rhymes with gone.